CapnBry/HeaterMeter/arduino/heatermeter/README.txt

 Serial-only URLs
 /set?pnXXX - Retrieve the current probe names
-/config - Retreives the current probe names and RF map (will be expanded to all config at some point)
+/config - Retreives version, current probe names and RF map (will be expanded to all config at some point)

 Web-only URLs
 / - The index status page.
 Some other supporting files are also used by this URL that are not included in this document.
 /json - JSON status object.

 == CSV Format ==
+Microcontroller ID
+$UCID,HeaterMeter,VersionID
 PID coefficients
 $HMPD,PidB,PidP,PidI,PidD
 Probe Names